xye7ei/metaparse/README.md

               (R, [(L, [(ID: 'ops')@[14:17]])])])])])])])])])
 ```

 The result is a `ParseTree` object with tuple representation.
-A parse leaf is just a `Token` object represented as
+Inside that, a parse leaf is just a `Token` object represented as
 ```(<token-symbol>: '<lexeme>')@[<position-in-input>]```.

-After this, calling ```tr.translate()``` delivers the same result as using `interpret` for the input.
-The difference is, method `interpret` performs on-the-fly interpretation without producing parse trees explicitly.
+With this tree, calling ```tr.translate()``` delivers the same result as using `interpret` for the input.
+Epecially by LALR parser, the method `interpret` performs on-the-fly interpretation without producing parse trees explicitly (thus saves memory space).

-# Design and Usage
+# Design

 <!--
 This module provides: